pudly/schmopera-hugo/content/articles/nevill-holt-opera-inaugurates-new-theatre-with-mozart-ads.md

 lastmod = "2018-06-04T22:52:00-04:00"
 preamble = "Nevill Holt Opera is rolling out its [2018 season](https://www.nevillholtopera.co.uk/whats-on), to be housed in the company's brand new theatre.
-The 400-seat theatre, developed within a Leicestershire stable yard, will be inaugurated with Mozart's [*Le nozze di Figaro*](https://www.nevillholtopera.co.uk/whats-on/le-nozze-di-figaro), **June 14-21**, and Thomas Adès' [*Powder Her Face*](https://www.nevillholtopera.co.uk/whats-on/powder-her-face), **June 28 & 30**.\n\nWe spoke with General Manager Rosenna East and Artistic Director Nicholas Chalmers about the theatre's award-winning architecture, and the nod to both old and new in [Nevill Holt Opera's 2018 season](https://www.nevillholtopera.co.uk/whats-on)." publishDate = "2018-06-04T22:52:00-04:00" short_description = "\"Above all, it's a beautiful and intimate space.
+The 400-seat theatre, developed within a Leicestershire stable yard, will be inaugurated with Mozart's [*Le nozze di Figaro*](https://www.nevillholtopera.co.uk/whats-on/le-nozze-di-figaro), **June 14-21**, and Thomas Adès' [*Powder Her Face*](https://www.nevillholtopera.co.uk/whats-on/powder-her-face), **June 28 & 30**.\n\nWe spoke with General Manager Rosenna East and Artistic Director Nicholas Chalmers about the theatre's award-winning architecture, and the nod to both old and new in [Nevill Holt Opera's 2018 season](https://www.nevillholtopera.co.uk/whats-on)." publishDate = "2018-06-04T22:52:00-04:00" short_description = "&quot;Above all, it&#039;s a beautiful and intimate space.
 The natural colours and textures of the historic materials are brought out, and through a stunning skylight, daylight is brought into the space that was formerly a courtyard.
-It's a gem of a theatre!\"" slug = "nevill-holt-opera-inaugurates-new-theatre-with-mozart-ads" title = "Nevill Holt Opera inaugurates new theatre with Mozart &amp; Adès"
+It&#039;s a gem of a theatre!&quot;" slug = "nevill-holt-opera-inaugurates-new-theatre-with-mozart-ads" title = "Nevill Holt Opera inaugurates new theatre with Mozart &amp; Adès"
 +++